Conezi/face_camera/README.md

 Add two rows to the `ios/Runner/Info.plist:`

+Markup : * Bullet list
-one with the key Privacy - Camera Usage Description and a usage description. and one with the key Privacy - Microphone Usage Description and a usage description.
+* one with the key `Privacy - Camera Usage Description` and a usage description.
+* and one with the `key Privacy - Microphone Usage Description` and a usage description.

-If editing Info.plist as text, add:
+If editing `Info.plist` as text, add:

 ```xml
 <key>NSCameraUsageDescription</key>